 Fold the wings under the turkey so they won't burn during cooking.
 Tie the legs together using kitchen twine (Photo 11).

-As a final step, brush the turkey all over with 4 Tablespoons of melted butter and sprinkle with freshly cracked black pepper.
+Brush the turkey all over with 4 Tablespoons of melted butter and sprinkle with freshly cracked black pepper.

 Fire The WSM